berarma/oversteer/README.md

 https://github.com/berarma/oversteer

-Oversteer is a desktop application to configure Logitech Wheels.
+Oversteer is an application to configure Logitech Wheels.

 Features (when supported by the device):
  - Change emulation mode.